630bdd/PEARL/README.md

 # PEARL
 This is the official code for the paper "Learn to Paraphrase to align with Model Preference".
-Our models and code will be publicly accessible upon acceptance.
+Our models and code will be publicly accessible later.